Award Closeout Procedures, Final Reporting, and Fund Inactivation

 If the department has not submitted a Closeout Certification, CGA will close the award based on expenditures recorded in the general ledger by the cut-off date for the second account period following award expiration.

-CGA will complete the following for Final Award Close (90 days after expiration):
+CGA will complete the following for Final Award Close:

-The RA/Department should complete the following tasks around 90 days after award expiration:
+The RA/Department should complete the following tasks no later than 90 days after award expiration:

-• If the actual expense still has not posted (or if posted expenses are incomplete), re-accrue for anticipated expenses before the accounting cut-off date for the third period following award expiration.
+- Check that actuals have posted for accrued expenses.
+If the actual expense still has not posted, or if posted expenses are incomplete, re-accrue for anticipated expenses before the accounting cut-off date for the third period following award expiration.

-• Close any remaining open POs to prevent inadvertent vouchers against the award
+- Close any remaining open POs to prevent overdrafts and disallowed expenses being posted

 Closeout Exception Request